List of distortion pedals: DOD Overdrive Preamp 250

 An Overdrive Preamp 250 on the right.

 Utah-based DOD Electronics released the initial version of their Overdrive Preamp 250 in 1974, as simply the Overdrive Preamp.
 Its large enclosure was soon replaced with what became DOD's better-known compact cases (first in grey-and-yellow, then yellow-and-black), and it now bore additional 250 text.
 The 250 became the most popular pedal in DOD's early product lineup, helping establish the company as a major player—marketed as "America's Pedal"—in the early era of guitar effects pedals.
-The 250 was originally a slight circuit variation of the Distortion+ by MXR, DOD's most direct competitor in the US market.
-The two pedals differed primarily in the 250's use of silicon diodes instead of the germanium diodes of the Distortion+, which made a significant difference in the two pedals' tone and feel given the overall simplicity of their designs.
+The 250 was originally a slight circuit variation of the Distortion + by MXR, DOD's most direct competitor in the US market.
+The two pedals differed primarily in the 250's use of silicon diodes instead of the germanium diodes of the Distortion +, which made a significant difference in the two pedals' tone and feel given the overall simplicity of their designs.
 The 250 had only two large control knobs, for "Gain" and "Level", and while it lacked the tone control of later overdrive and distortion pedals, its silicon diodes allowed players to produce a brighter tone by driving the incoming signal harder.
 Following its debut, the 250 went through several circuit changes—mostly changes in input capacitor values and, less importantly, op-amp model—which, while minor, has nonetheless led to a long-running debate among fans over which version is best.

 Digitech acquired DOD in 1990 and the 250 was reissued several times, including with the JRC4558 op-amp popularized by the Tube Screamer.
 Digitech was later bought by Cor-Tek, the parent company of Cort Guitars, and in 2013 the 250 was reissued once again, this time as a more faithful replica of the original design.
 A 1,974-unit limited edition run of the 250 was released in 2024 to celebrate its 50th anniversary, with this version adding new clipping options to the circuit.
 JHS Pedals founder Josh Scott called the 250 "one of the greatest pedals ever made".

 Fulltone Full-Drive 2

-With the 1996 release of the Full-Drive 2, Fulltone had the industry's biggest early success in boutique overdrives, with the FD2 a common sight on professional guitarists' pedalboards in the late 1990s.
+With the 1996 release of the Full-Drive 2, Fulltone had one of the effects pedal industry's biggest early success in boutique overdrives, with the FD2 a common sight on professional guitarists' pedalboards in the late 1990s.
 Described as picking up where the Ibanez Tube Screamer and Boss SD-1 left off, the FD2 features expanded tonal controls in a larger housing compared to other popular overdrives, with a separate boost footswitch and multiple clipping options to alter the pedal's midrange character and compression.
 Guitar World dubbed the Full-Drive 2 a "Tube Screamer killer," praising it for emphasizing desirable midrange frequencies while offering a larger pallet of overdrive textures.
 The Full-Drive 2 has gone through multiple iterations, including a popular MOSFET version.
 Fulltone rebooted the pedal in 2018 with the Full-Drive 2 V2, which swaps the boost for a second overdrive channel and adds further clipping options.